GBen1/Private-Coldstaking/README.md

-# PRIVATE COLDSTAKING V1.0
+# PRIVATE COLDSTAKING

-* **This script allows you to anonymize automatically your coldstaking rewards on your node and to redirect them automatically to the public balance of your wallet.**
-* **This script allows you to anonymize automatically your coldstaking rewards on your node and to redirect them automatically to the blind balance of your wallet.**
-* **This script allows you to anonymize automatically your coldstaking rewards on your node and to redirect them automatically to the anon balance of your wallet.**
+This script allows you to anonymize automatically your coldstaking rewards on your node and to redirect them automatically to the balance of your choice to your wallet.
+Receive your rewards in any of the three PART coin privacy states:

+- Public
+- Blind (Confidential Transactions)
+- Anonymous (RingCT) `recommended`

-* **If you already have a coldstaking node installed, this script will transform it into a private coldstaking node.**
-* **If you don't already have a coldstaking node installed, this script will create a Private coldstaking node.**
+> **If you already have a coldstaking node installed**, this script will transform it into a private coldstaking node. **If you don't have a coldstaking node installed yet**, this script will create it.

+**Notes**

-* *The anonymization cycles vary from 1 to 32767seconds.*
+- The anonymization cycles vary from 1 to 32767 seconds.
-* *The amounts sent during each cycles of anonymization vary from ["your coldstakingbalance" * "0.00007" * "1.000"] to ["your coldstakingbalance" * "0.00007" * "1.500"]*
-* *The amounts sent during each cycles of transfer to your wallet vary from ["your coldstakingbalance" * "0.00006" * "1.000"] to ["your coldstakingbalance" * "0.00006" * "1.500"].*
+- The amounts in each anonymization cycle vary from `<your coldstaking balance> × 0.00007 × 1` to `1.5`
+- The amounts in each transfer cycle vary from `<your coldstaking balance> × 0.00006 × 1` to `1.5`

 ## DOWNLOAD